 Generally, the recipient of a restricted share award will recognize ordinary income at the time the shares are received equal to the excess, if any, of the fair market value of the shares received over any amount paid by the recipient in exchange for the shares.
 If, however, the shares are not vested when they are received (for example, if the employee is required to work for a period of time in order to have the right to sell the shares), the recipient generally will not recognize income until the shares become vested, at which time the recipient will recognize ordinary income equal to the excess, if any, of the fair market value of the shares on the date they become vested over any amount paid by the recipient in exchange for the shares.
-A recipient may, however, file an election with the Internal Revenue Service, within 30 days following their receipt of the restricted share award, to recognize ordinary income, as of the date the recipient receives the restricted share award, equal to the excess, if any, of the fair market value of the shares on the date the restricted share award is granted over any amount paid by the recipient for the shares.
+A recipient may, however, file an election with the Internal Revenue Service, within 30 days following their receipt of the restricted share award, to recognize ordinary income, as of the date the recipient receives the restricted share award, equal to the excess, if any, of the fair market value of the shares award, equal to the excess, if any, of the fair market value of the shares award, equal to the excess, if any, of the fair market value of the shares on the date the recipient income, as of the date the recipient receives the restricted share award, equal to the excess, if any, of the fair market value of the shares.